 That being said, over the years, there have been developed parlor tricks.
 These “tricks” are not tricks at all, but rather solid truths that have been shown time and time again by readers.
 These snap judgments have infiltrated modern chiromancy and many professionals that practice the art of palmistry will tell you that certain strong or poignant marks are indicative of something specific.

-Considered by some to be an offshoot of traditional palmistry, it could be said that the practice of chirognomy has always been a base part of palmists understandings.
-Rather than focusing on the palm, with all of its lines, mounts and markers, chirognomy focuses instead on the physical aspects of the hand and connect the meanings of shape, size, and disposition against planetary and energy related meanings.
+Considered by some to be an offshoot of traditional palmistry, it could be said that the practice of chirognomy has always been a base part of palmists' understanding.
+Rather than focusing on the palm, with all of its lines, mounts, and markers, chirognomy focuses instead on the physical aspects of the hand and connects the meanings of shape, size, and disposition against planetary and energy-related meanings.

 There are loads of parlor tricks that we commonly use in Western cultures that correlate with hand size.
 Some of these beliefs are actually rooted in chirognomy and other palmistry practices.
 However, for palmistry practices specifically, a chirognomer is going to focus on the size specifically, small versus large.
 Then they are going to note whether the fingers also correlate.